reposense/RepoSense/docs/UserGuide.md

 * `author-config.csv`: Add one row for each author in each repo you want to analyze

-## Using Travis to automate publishing and updating of the report to GitHub Pages
+## Using Travis-CI to automate publishing of the report to GitHub Pages

-Follow this [guide](PublishingGuide.md) to automate publishing and updating of your report to GitHub Pages.
+Follow this [guide](PublishingGuide.md) to automate publishing of your report to GitHub Pages.

 ## FAQ